Democracy Watch: Tracking Legislative Threats

 Legislation that supports the goals of Project 2025.

-Legislation that harms immigrants, migrants, refugees in the United States, including their representation and histories.
+Legislation that harms immigrants, migrants, asylum seekers and refugees in the United States, including their access to humane processes and legal representation.

 Sub-categories